 The art of the Hudson River School melds two generations of American painter’s romantic images of America’s wilderness in the Hudson River Valley and in the undiscovered parts of the West.
 Sunsets and sunrises were often dramatized with light creating a natural, yet spiritual element to the mood, which subsequently became another technique called Luminism.

 Eliza Greatorex, Frederic Edwin Church, Laura Woodward, Thomas Cole

-The Barbizon School, took its name from a village south of Paris near Fontainebleau Forest, called Barbizon.
-As an advancement against traditional art academia, the landscape painters worked to abandon theory to create a more accurate representation of life in the countryside and were considered part of the French Realist movement.
-Using a somewhat philosophical approach, the art approaches were said to have given rise to the Impressionists and even Modernism with their focus on individualism.
+The Barbizon School took its name from a village south of Paris near Fontainebleau Forest, called Barbizon.
+As an advancement against traditional art academia, the landscape painters worked to abandon theory to create a more accurate representation of life in the countryside and were considered part of the French Realist movement. dream-like, the art approaches were said to have given rise to the Impressionists and even Modernism with their focus on individualism.

 Theodore Rousseau, Ivan KonstantinovichAivazovsky, Constant Troyon

 Romanticism emerged as a reaction against Neoclassicism.
 A time often associated with liberalism, radicalism, and more importantly nationalism.
 It did not really replace the Neoclassical style so much as it was a counterbalancing influence, and many artists were influenced by both art forms to a certain degree.